mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 ```

 On the other hand, an operation like `take` implies that there are possibly
 elements you are not operating on.
-Let's also map our output, so we can see a
+Let's also map our output, so we can see the
 different output type.

 ```scala